gogrow-dev/warped/README.md

 ## Code of Conduct

-Everyone interacting in the Boosted project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/gogrow-dev/boosted/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Warped project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/gogrow-dev/warped/blob/main/CODE_OF_CONDUCT.md).